Ctrl-Alt-Delicious/CacheSimulator/README.md

 ### Usage
 Watch our video demo [here](https://youtu.be/R5XCD49N-DI).

+## Release Notes
+#### v1.0 (2017-12-04)
+* This release requires that the user install Node.js and npm and run the electron app via the source code.
+We had planned to release a binary executable, however we ran into some issues where trace files would not be properly uploaded when using the app in the packaged format.
+	* A future plan for this is to eliminate the functionality of uploading a trace file and instead have the user select a file from a set of "built in" trace files, which would hopefully allow us to have a binary for the next release.
+* Our application currently only supports simulation visualization for mock data instructions listed in `src/sim/mockSim.js` and therefore is not yet connected to the trace file uploaded by the user.
+	* The idea was to store the cache states as JSON objects, and determine the visual coloring between each state by finding the "diff" of these objects.
+Ultimately, we ran out of time for this release to implement this correctly, however it might be able to be simplified once the built-in trace files are implemented.
+* Known issues:
+	* Creating a cache with 2-3 levels and then deleting one or more of these, the nav tabs at the top of the screen still show for the deleted cache levels.
+	* There are some issues throughout with UI scaling, for example the address breakdown on the cache display page will sometimes overflow into the next cache level.

 ## Built With

 * [Electron](https://electronjs.org/) - The framework used for a cross platform native application